All solid fuel burning equipment and assemblies require a permit; including but not limited to:

 - Hearth extensions must be sized in accordance with manufacturer’s specifications or, in the case of masonry fireplaces, the requirements of N.F.P.A.
 211, RCNY and manufacturer’s specifications.

-- Mantles must be placed so that the combustible components.
+- Mantles must be placed so that the combustible components have proper setbacks as per manufacturer specifications.

 - All appliances must be listed by and bear the label of an accredited testing laboratory.